varad-thorat/VistorCounter-App-using-Flutter-and-Firebase/sml/login_signup_app/README.md

 //code ends here

 step 6 - flutter run

+The images of the app are attached as pdf file which is at the top of this readme file
 ----------------------------------------------------------------------------------------------------------------------------------------------------

 A few resources to get you started if this is your first Flutter project: